python-screen-builder/python-screen-builder/README.md

 ```
 py main.py
 ```
 The screen builder main window should appear.
-You can then start to building screens to be used with the GUI.
+You can then start building screens to be used with the GUI.
 The sb_test folder contains the test application which you can be used as a template.

 When you run the screen builder you can select from an array of GUI widgets on the sidebar.